 On April 1, 2019 the Company entered into written consulting agreements with its Chief Executive Officer, Chief Operating Officer and Vice President, its Chief Financial Officer, and, its Investor Relations officer.
-The Company has agreed to pay its Chief Executive Officer a total of \$10,000.00 US per month and its Chief Operating Officer and Vice President a total of \$8,000.00 US per month, its Chief Financial Officer \$3,500.00 CDN per month and its Investor Relations officer \$3,000.00 CDN per month.
+The Company has agreed to pay its Chief Executive Officer a total of \$10,000.00 US per month and its Chief Operating Officer and Vice President a total of \$8,000.00 US per month, its Chief Financial Officer \$3,500.00 CDN per month and its Investor Relations officer \$3,000.00 CDN per month for the first five month of 2023; compensation was reduced by 50% for the balance of the year 2023.